rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 ```

 Note that the compiler might not support capturing aliases defined in a structured binding
 in a lambda.
-This may be worked around by using a capture with an initializer instead:
+One may work around this by using a capture with an initializer instead:

 ```c++
 auto [out0, out1] = cudf::return_two_outputs();